stefan-jonasson/OfficeControl/README.md

 ```

 ## Dependencies
-Tested with Python 3, but sould run with newer versions as well.
+Tested with Python 3.6.

-The voice files are generated with gTTS which uses Google TTS to generate mp3 files.
-Install with:

-`pip install gtts`

-The project requires pygame:

-`pip install pygame`

-The project requires yaml:

-`pip install pyyaml`

-The project requires icalendar:
+Install all the requirements with the command:

-`pip install icalendar`
+`pip install  -r requirements.txt`

 ## Executing
 Start the system by running: `python door_button.py`